WSUF

-WSUF (89.9 FM) is a radio station licensed to Noyack, New York and serves the eastern Long Island and southeastern Connecticut areas.
+WSUF (89.9 FM) is a radio station licensed to Noyack, New York, and serving the eastern Long Island and southeastern Connecticut areas.
 It is owned by Sacred Heart University.

 It broadcasts a news/talk radio and classical music format that includes programming from NPR, Public Radio International, and American Public Media.
 For most of the time, it acts as a full satellite of WSHU, though on Sunday mornings and afternoons it simulcasts WSHU-FM's classical programming.

 The station was assigned the WSUF call letters by the Federal Communications Commission on October 1, 1993.